zoujiayun/cmlHelpR/README.md

 ## Function: beb2freq()

 This is an accessory function for downstream analysis.
-Once you've got the long-format dataframe from `parseBEB()`, you might want to get a count of how many sites were under selection in each gene.
+Once you've got the long-format dataframe from `getBEB()`, you might want to get a count of how many sites were under selection in each gene.
 This is especially useful for when you run multiple models and multiple trees.

 **Usage**

 The function is a simple one.
-It only needs the long-format dataframe from the `parseBEB()` function, a logical specifying if you want to extract significant sites only and optionally a frequency threshold to filter sites on.
+It only needs the long-format dataframe from the `getBEB()` function, a logical specifying if you want to extract significant sites only and optionally a frequency threshold to filter sites on.

 ```
 > beb2freq(df_beb = t$list$M2a,